Francis Ingram-Seymour-Conway, 2nd Marquess of Hertford: Political career

-In 1761, Hertford entered the Irish House of Commons for Lisburn, and later represented Antrim County between 1768 and 1776.
+In 1761, Hertford entered the Irish House of Commons for Lisburn, and later represented County Antrim between 1768 and 1776.
 He was sworn of the Irish Privy Council in 1775, and served as Chief Secretary for Ireland between 1765 and 1766 to the Lord Lieutenant of Ireland, his father.
 In 1766, he entered the British House of Commons as Member of Parliament for Lostwithiel, changing in 1768 to represent Orford until he succeeded his father in 1794.

 In 1783, Hertford was defied by his tenants in Lisburn.
 They elected Todd Jones, a captain in the Irish Volunteer movement, on a platform calling for the independence and reform of the Irish parliament.
 In 1790, with Jones arguing that reform was impossible without Catholic Emancipaton, Hertford's nominees regained parliamentary control of the borough.

 Hertford was himself sympathetic to the case for Catholic "relief" (in May 1778 he declared himself strongly in favour of the repeal of the penal acts affecting Roman Catholics) and in "A Letter to the First Company of Belfast Volunteers", published in Dublin, 1782, he endorsed the case for Ireland's legislative independence.
 He did not, however, embrace the call for parliamentary reform (abolition of the proprietary boroughs and a broader franchise) and he was averse to any further assertion of Irish independence.

+On 2 January 1765 he was commissioned as Colonel of the Warwickshire Militia, and commanded it when it volunteered for service in Ireland during the Rebellion of 1798.
+It was present at the Battle of Ballinamuck when Gen Humbert's Franco-Irish army was compelled to surrender.

 Hertford served under Lord North, firstly as a Lord of the Treasury from 1774, and then from 1780 as Cofferer of the Household, a post he held until its abolishment in 1782.
 In 1780 he was also sworn of the British Privy Council.
 He remained out of office until 1804, when he was made Master of the Horse by William Pitt the Younger.
 He continued in this position until Pitt's death in 1806 and later served under Spencer Perceval and Lord Liverpool as Lord Chamberlain of the Household between 1812 and 1821.

 Apart from his political career Hertford was also Lord Lieutenant of Warwickshire between 1816 and 1822, and Governor of County Antrim.
 In 1807 he was appointed a Knight of the Garter.

 Shortly before his death, he was refused a dukedom by Lord Liverpool.
 In 1829, he ordered MPs beholden to him to vote for the Roman Catholic Relief Act which finally removed the Protestant monopoly on Parliament.